CFO risk outlook – pandemic issues in the near term, transformation and resistance to change over the long term

-CFOs continue to have significant concerns around government policies and whether the government is going to continue to assist businesses, how long stimulus programs will continue, and how the additional debt burden will affect governments around the world.
+CFOs continue to have significant concerns around government policies and whether the government is going to continue to assist businesses, how long stimulus programmes will continue, and how the additional debt burden will affect governments around the world.
 There is also uncertainty and risk around how long the pandemic will last, with different nations experiencing different levels of crisis or recovery over the next year.

 These risk issues mirror the global results for companies of all sizes and the survey results for directors and executives in other positions.

-Even now, however, with the world still in the pandemic’s grip, CFOs continue to scan the horizon, remaining vigilant for risk issues that could interfere with their organization’s ability to excel once the pandemic is behind them.
+Even now, however, with the world still in the pandemic’s grip, CFOs continue to scan the horizon, remaining vigilant for risk issues that could interfere with their organisation’s ability to excel once the pandemic is behind them.
 These include risks such as the adoption of digital technology, resistance to change that might prevent the company from doing things differently, and upskilling and bringing in the right kind of people who are open to change.

 Such risks were top of mind before the pandemic.
-They have not abated but understandably took a back seat over the course of the past 18 months so that organizations could focus on more urgent short-term challenges.
-And while this was not addressed in the survey, it has been our experience that digitally mature organizations have survived and thrived during the pandemic, better than non-digitally mature organizations.
+They have not abated but understandably took a back seat over the course of the past 18 months so that organisations could focus on more urgent short-term challenges.
+And while this was not addressed in the survey, it has been our experience that digitally mature organisations have survived and thrived during the pandemic, better than non-digitally mature organisations.
 Companies with a digital mindset and technology already in place heading into the pandemic pivoted more easily, and in some cases seamlessly, into a new normal with remote working, automated ordering, curbside pickup and other low-or no-contact transactions.